pattonsgirl/Fall2021-CEG2350/Labs/Lab04/README.md

 There are all sort of reasons to automate tasks.
 Some I do every semester including getting a list of all of your names and emails, then parsing it for only the emails so that I can make accounts for you on different systems (GitHub Classrooms and AWS Educate).

-A sample email list you can use is in [registered-users.txt](registered-users.txt) - you just need to copy its contents to a file on your system.
+A sample data list you can use is in [registered-users.txt](registered-users.txt) - you just need to copy its contents to a file on your system.

 - ** For starters, create this script in your `Lab04` folder.**
 - Write a script named `parser` that performs the following objectives:

-1. Prompts the user for a file with emails
+1. Prompts the user for a file with user and email data
   - Hint: `read`

 2. For each line in the file:
-  1. Parse out only the email address
+    - Parse out only the email address
       - There are different approaches: "Remove the junk" OR "Find the good"
       - There is no explicitly right approach, just the one that works for how you think about the problem
-  2. Verify the email address ends in `@wright.edu`
+    - Verify the email address ends in `@wright.edu`
-  3. Output the verified emails to `clean-emails.txt`
+    - Output the verified emails to `clean-emails.txt`
       - This output should only contains the emails, and nothing else.

 3. If the script is given the argument `-h`, print out a simple help guide stating:
-  1. what the script does
+    - what the script does
-  2. expected input
+    - expected input
-  3. where output will be stored
+    - where output will be stored
     - the help guide should not print unless the `-h` option is given
     - else the script should run its regular duties
     - **Note** - this is to make you think about the order of your script

 4. Copy your script into your `bin` folder, and make sure it has appropriate permissions to run.
 Write the command(s) you used

 - **Hints and Resources**